Arts Tower: Original accommodation

 The building was officially opened by Queen Elizabeth, The Queen Mother, in June 1966; it has 20 storeys and a mezzanine level above ground.
 These housed the Departments of Landscape, Modern Languages, Philosophy, Biblical Studies, and Architecture, as well as the library administration, before the building's refurbishment.
 As its name suggests, the building originally housed all 18 of the university's arts departments, which had far fewer students in the 1960s.
 Noticeboards for long rehoused departments such as History and Social Science survive in the basement foyer area.
 There are also two floors below ground level that house nine lecture theatres.
 The building contains a café in the basement.
 It has a student computer room on the 10th floor, and a self-service language teaching centre on the second.

 Refurbishment

 In December 2007, the university announced plans for a major refurbishment of the Arts Tower.
 The refurbishment saw a major re-organisation of the building's interior, as well as a new façade, and coincided with the move of the modern languages departments to the Jessop West building, on the former Jessop Hospital site.
 The building was vacated in April 2009, with refurbishment taking approximately two years to complete.
-The work was finished in time for the beginning of the 2011–12 academic year; the building is still used for teaching, with the top nine floors allocated to the university's School of Architecture and Departments of Landscape.
+The work was finished in time for the beginning of the 2011–12 academic year; the building is still used for teaching, with the top nine floors allocated to the university's School of Architecture and Landscape.